Michael Owen: Personal life

+Media career

 Owen starred in a series of adverts that charted his life and rise to fame.
 In 2001, he was the advertising face of breakfast cereal "Nestlé Sporties".
 He also appeared in several adverts for the washing powder Persil, in a contract worth £1 million.
-Owen was selected as one of the two cover athletes for Pro Evolution Soccer 2008.
+Owen was selected as one of the two cover athletes for Pro Evolution Soccer 2008, alongside Cristiano Ronaldo.
 He has been an ambassador of the Swiss watchmaker Tissot since 1998 and has a contract with car manufacturer Jaguar.

+Following his retirement from football, Owen has worked as a pundit on football broadcasts, currently appreaing for TNT Sports (formerly BT Sport) and Amazon Prime Video.

 Owen also starred as himself in the children's television drama show Hero to Zero.
-In the programme, Owen would emerge from a full size poster of himself in Charlie Brice's room to offer advice in times of crisis.
+In the programme, Owen would emerge from a full-size poster of himself in Charlie Brice's room to offer advice in times of crisis.